ethanwhitcher/playlist.ai/README.md

 # Playlist.AI
 > A website that generates a playlist based on songs that you like, using GPT and the Spotify API.
+Check out [here](https://playlistai.onrender.com)

 ## Tech Stack
 ### Frontend: